How I Used Miles to Book a Life-Changing Trip to Vietnam, Spending Less Out of Pocket Than My Expenses Back Home

 I mostly chose to book hotels through online travel sites where I could pay in US dollars and knew what I was getting before I got there.
 The more premium hotels like Sofitel and Rex Hotel have English speaking staff and will help you translate deals with locals for excursions like my trip out to Chu Chi Tunnels.

-In cases like this, you could use the Capital One® Venture® Rewards Credit Card at this Hotels.com/venture link to book and pay for hotels to earn 10X Venture Miles per $1 spent (through January 31, 2020).
+In cases like this, you could use the Capital One® Venture® Rewards Credit Card a dedicated Hotels.com link to book and pay for hotels to earn 10X Venture Miles per $1 spent (through January 31, 2020).
 This could add up to some serious rewards during your trip.

 There are a lot of independent hotels in Vietnam, but you can still use Chase Ultimate Rewards travel portal to find and book these rooms.
 Here are some of the chain hotels in Ho Chi Minh City that I’d recommend: